 Once your preferred compatible app is connected to the bike via Bluetooth, the app auto-adjusts your resistance.
 This is a big plus for a bike at this price range.
 You’ll be able to enjoy a hands-free workout without worrying about adjusting your resistance.
 If you’d rather manually input your own levels, you’re able to do that as well.
 The automatic adjustment makes this bike more technologically connected and immerses you in your chosen ride.

 I connected my Schwinn IC4 with an Apple product so I can’t personally speak to how it works for any Android device.
-Keep in mind you do have to pay a separate monthly subscription fee if you want to use the Peloton app with your spin bike.
+Keep in mind you do have to pay a separate monthly subscription fee if you want to use the Peloton app with your exercise bike.

 A heart rate monitor armband is included with the purchase of the IC4.
 I appreciate this add-on.
 To connect the band: